myFaro/myFaro-API/README.md

 PUT CaseFile
 ----
 > **NEW!**
-Update a CaseFile, including Advisors
+Updates a CaseFile, including Advisors.
+Parties are added and removed via the CaseFile/Parties relationship.

 * **URL**